Finding a Top Financial Advisor Firm in Minnesota

-Despite being the only firm on this list with less than $1 billion in assets under management (AUM), CRI Securities, LLC has over 5,000 individual clients.
+CRI Securities, LLC is a St. Paul-based firm with $1.36 billion in assets under management (AUM).
+It has more than 5,000 individual clients.
 Nearly 4,400 of those clients are non-high-net worth individuals.
-The firm is located in St. Paul.

 The required account minimum will vary depending on the style of account you’re looking to open: